William A. Stebbins Award in Health Science

 Departmental Scholar Awards (One Graduate, One Undergraduate)

-This award recognizes a senior health science major and graduate student in health science who have achieved outstanding scholarship.
+This award recognizes a senior and a graduate student in the Department of Public Health and Health Education who have achieved outstanding scholarship.
 Departmental criteria are as follows:

 - Must have senior standing (84+ credits) or be a graduate student.

 - Must have completed at least 36 credits at The College at Brockport.

 - Must have a GPA of 3.6 or better.

 William Hemmer Environmental Award

 The purpose of this award is to honor a student who has successfully applied the principles of community action in working with concerned citizens in his/her campus and/or community to promote a more healthy environment.
 In addition, the student must:

 - Be a graduate or undergraduate student at The College at Brockport, in good academic standing with a minimum GPA of 2.5, or have completed his or her degree requirements within the past calendar year.

 - Have successfully completed an environmental health course taken in the Department of Public Health and Health Education at The College at Brockport.

 John Sinacore Student Award for Excellence in Health Science Achievement